gclouduniverse/nova-jupyterlab-extensions/README.md

 # Create a Python 3 virtualenv and install jupyterlab and the project in edit mode
 virtualenv -p python3 venv
 source venv/bin/activate
+# Install the version of jupyterlab used by DLVM images
-pip install jupyterlab
+pip install jupyterlab==0.35.0
-pip install -e
+pip install -e .

 # Install the npm package and the extension
 npm install